Pediatrician in Deer Park That Accepts Medicaid

 The CEC Health Center, Pediatrician in Deer Park That Accepts Medicaid (CEC) is a Federally Qualified Health Center (FQHC)* that provides integrated healthcare services at its Bethpage, Hauppauge, and now Glen Cove locations.
 We provide care with excellence and compassion to historically underserved community members with limited incomes including those with autism, learning and developmental disabilities, and behavioral health concerns.

 CEC recently merged with the Melillo Center for Mental Health in Glen Cove, a health center with over 40 years of experience serving the community in the heart of Glen Cove.
 Renamed CEC at Glen Cove, the Family Medicine Doctor in Uniondale that Accepts Medicaid will continue to provide supports that include a mental health clinic, outpatient chemical dependency outpatient services, assertive community treatment (ACT), supervised community residences, supported housing, and respite housing.

 Contact Our Pediatrician in Deer Park That Accepts Medicaid

 Why Is It Important For Kids To Wash Hands?

 Washing your hands is an efficient way to remain healthy.
 Parents should help their children understand why handwashing is important and encourage them to do so often.
 If your child becomes sick due to the spread of germs, you can take them to our pediatrician in Deer Park that accepts Medicaid.
-At the Charles Evans Center, we can help your child get over an illness, such as a cold or flu.
+At the CEC Health Center, we can help your child get over an illness, such as a cold or flu.

 Why Is It Important For Kids to Wash Their Hands?